2019-2020 ACC Basketball Preview (Updated)

 December 11 Pre-conference Update: Louisville has been dominant at times during their non-conference schedule, highlighted by a blowout win against Michigan in the ACC-Big 10 Challenge.
 However, while they were briefly ranked number one, the vast majority of their games have been played at home, with their only real challenge away from Louisville (prior to their visit to Kentucky) resulting in a telling neutral court loss to Texas Tech.
 The defense has been dominant (the team is 7th in fg% defense and 50th in 3pt.% defense), although obviously their opponents have all been shooting on the road.
 Guard play is still a question mark; Darius Perry and Lamarr Kimble have been efficient against weaker opponents, but they struggled versus Texas Tech’s pressure, and Samuel Williamson looks to be a year away from living up to his five star status.
 Ryan McMahon will continue to see lots of playing time as the team’s best perimeter shooter and a necessary secondary ballhandler, but again he has obvious limitations and can be overwhelmed by longer and more athletic opponents.
 Mack has yet to use Enoch and Williams together to maximize playing time for his best players, but it remains an option; Williams definitely moves well enough to defend smaller fours, and the ability of both to shoot from the perimeter means that a lineup including them, along with offensively efficient senior Dwayne Sutton capably defending shooting guards, would have NBA size, dangerous shooters, and dominant rebounders at four positions.
 There are still ways for Louisville to improve before March, and their ceiling may not be determined just yet.

 January 18 Injury Update: David Johnson is gradually taking over at point guard after returning from an offseason shoulder injury, and he is providing the Cardinals with exactly what they've been missing at both ends of the court; offensively, he's an excellent passer that can attack off the dribble and finish at the rim, and defensively his length and athleticism fit in perfectly with a dominant front line.
-With Samuel Williamson gradually improving as a possible future pro at shooting guard, Ryan McMahon maximizing his efforts at both ends of the court as a senior, and Lamar Kimble proving surprisingly efficient off the bench, Louisville suddenly has a competitive backcourt that gives them a chance for a deep run in March.
+With Ryan McMahon maximizing his efforts at both ends of the court as a senior and Lamar Kimble proving surprisingly efficient off the bench, Louisville suddenly has a competitive backcourt that gives them a chance for a deep run in March.

 2018-2019: 35-3, 16-2 in the ACC (tie for 1st); National Champions